 - Athletes require their Weigh-in card & Accreditation pass to weigh in. - Medical personnel will examine each competitor for any disqualifying medical conditions such as ringworm, staph, or herpes.
 Before weighing in, athletes must undergo a medical examination.
-Wrestlers then proceed to the scale area. - Do not leave clothes or valuables lying around.
+Wrestlers then proceed to the scale area.

+- Do not leave clothes or valuables lying around.
 Carry all belongings to the scale and place them in the basket before stepping on the scales. - Males and females must weigh-in wearing their competition singlet.
-Wrestlers will not be accepted at weigh-in wearing altered singlets. - Fingernails must be cut short and facial hair removed (or full growth) prior to weigh-in. - o Once a wrestler has made weight, make sure the official signs your name off the list. - If an athlete does not make weight on their first attempt, they have one hour to make weight.
+Wrestlers will not be accepted at weigh-in wearing altered singlets. - Fingernails must be cut short and facial hair removed (or full growth) prior to weigh-in. - Once a wrestler has made weight, make sure the official signs your name off the list. - If an athlete does not make weight on their first attempt, they have one hour to make weight.
 Athletes must keep their weigh-in card until they make weight. - Remember that the use of sauna suits or garbage bags is strictly prohibited.
-Athletes using these artificial weight loss techniques will be disqualified from the tournament. - There is a 0.2 kg weight allowance for the BCSS Championships.
-A wrestler cannot compete in any weight class other than the one they have qualified for.

-o There is only a one day weigh-in.
+Athletes using these artificial weight loss techniques will be disqualified from the tournament.
+Coaches who assist or promote this type of weight loss will be barred from the competition site for the remainder of the championships, with a BCSS discipline hearing to be scheduled if deemed necessary. - There is a 0.2 kg weight allowance for the BCSS Championships.
+A wrestler cannot compete in any weight class other than the one they have qualified for. - There is only a one day weigh-in.

-- \circ A BCSS Championship Banner will be awarded to the Top Girls team, Top Boys Team, and Top Combined - o Gold, Silver, and Bronze medals for the top 3 finishers in each event - o Awards for 4th-6th place in each weight class in each category (Boys/Girls) - Team awards for top 10 teams in each category (Boys/Girls) - o Team awards for Top 3 teams aggregate division - o Most Outstanding Male and Female Wrestler - o Most Outstanding Male and Female Match bcschoolsports.ca bcschoolsports.ca
+- A BCSS Championship Banner will be awarded to the Top Girls team, Top Boys Team, and Top Combined - Gold, Silver, and Bronze medals for the top 3 finishers in each weight class (Boys/Girls) - Awards for 4th-6th place in each weight class (Boys/Girls) - Team awards for top 10 teams in each category (Boys/Girls) - Team awards for Top 3 teams aggregate division - Most Outstanding Male and Female Wrestler - Most Outstanding Male and Female Match